Yuri-SVB/LVBsig/docs/white_paper.md

 2. Miner M0 includes BLi (but not BCi) in block of height T0i.
 Origin UTXO is frozen.
 TXi, contained in BLi, promises M0i F0i in fees, which is, however, not paid until steps 3 or 4 happen.
 M0 accepts to sell space in T0i for delayed payment because of commitment contained in BCi, which was not mined to save space on the blockchain;
 3. A few blocks later, Alice broadcasts ADDR(i-1), which miner M1i includes in block of height T1i.
 That authenticates TXi by allowing the verification of LSIGi, conveied in BLi, mined but pending confirmation since T0i.
 Upon that happening, M0i finally gets F0i.
 Even if she doesn't, for whatever reason (possibly an adversary blocking her access to internet), miners can derive Ki from S1i, conveyed in BHi
 M1i, miner of T1i gets their prescribed F1i.
 Origin UTXO is unfrozen;
-4. In case T2i is reached without broadcasting of LAMPPRI, COMMITMENT becomes executable, and is, therefore mined.
+4. In case T2i is reached without broadcasting of ADDR(i-1), COMi becomes executable, and is, therefore mined.
 M2i, its miner gets F2i fees, and
 M0i gets F0i+FF0i (to compensate for mining of BL and for the delay in payment).
 UTXOi is unfrozen.

 ## Security Analysis